Multigraph limits, unbounded kernels, and Banach space decorated graphs: Convergence of Banach space valued graphons

 Let us fix a countable generating set $\Fs\in\BB$, and an $\Fs$-decorated graph $\Fb=(F,f)$ on the node set $[k]$.
 It is easy to compute the expected injective subgraph densities in $\Gbb(n,W)$, where $n\ge k$.
 We can generate a random map $[k]\to[0,1]$ by composing a random map $x:~[n]\to[0,1]$ with a random injective map $\ph:~[k]\to[n]$.
 This gives us that

 Lemma \ref{LEM:T-INJ} implies that

 This shows that $W$-random graphs yield a sequence with the desired subgraph densities {\it in expectation}.
 To show that these values are concentrated, we need to estimate the fourth moments (unfortunately, estimating the variance would not be quite enough).
+Sharper bounds can be obtained based on the theory of U-statistics, but the simpler argument below will be sufficient for us.
 For $\ph:~V(F)\to[n]$, let $X_\ph=t_{\ph}(\Fb,\Gbb(n,W))-t(\Fb,W)$.
 Then $\E_x(X_\ph)=0$ if $\ph$ is injective.
 Furthermore,

 where $\ph_1,\dots,\ph_4$ range independently over all maps $V(F)\to[n]$.

 Let us take expectation in $x$.
 If the range of any of the $\ph_i$ is disjoint from the others, then the expectation of $X_{\ph_i}$ can be taken separately, and if, in addition, $\ph_i$ is injective, then this expectation is $0$.
 So only those terms remain in which for every $i$, the range of $\ph_i$ intersects the range of at least one other $\ph_j$, or $\ph_i$ is not injective.
 This implies that the range of $\ph_1\cup\dots\cup\ph_4$ has at most $4k-2$ elements, and so the number of such terms $O(n^{4k-2})$.
 The expectation of such a term is bounded by $2\Pi_{f}\cdot\|W\|_{4|E(F)|}^{4|E(F)|}$ , and hence